-- Wash the affected area with ketoconazole 1% shampoo, which is available from most drugstores.
+- washing the affected area with ketoconazole 1% shampoo, which is available from most drugstores.
 People should leave it on for 2–5 minutes and then rinse it off.

-- Use a hairdryer on a low setting to ensure that the area is completely dry.
+- using a hairdryer on a low setting to ensure that the area is completely dry.

-- Mix equal amounts of clotrimazole 1% cream (or miconazole 1% cream) and hydrocortisone 1% cream and apply a thin layer to the affected area.
+- mixing equal amounts of clotrimazole 1% cream (or miconazole 1% cream) and hydrocortisone 1% cream and applying a thin layer to the affected area.
 People should do this twice a day until the rash is clear, which may take 3–8 weeks.

 The best way to prevent intertrigo is to keep the area dry.
 People who experience the condition due to obesity can speak to a doctor about ways to lose weight and reduce the risk of skin complications.

-The American Osteopathic College of Dermatology suggest that people prevent intertrigo by:
+The American Osteopathic College of Dermatology suggests that people prevent intertrigo by: